aleventhal/js2at/schema/README.md

-These schemas describe the details object in a request or response.
+The schemas in this directory describe the details object in a request or response.
+The schema used is specified in the request objects pattern property, which contains a URL linking to a schema publicly-available on the web.

-A schema is specified in a request as a URL in the pattern property.
+The process for developing or changing a request/response schema currently involves submitting a PR to the contents of this directory.
+JSON schema is an IETF draft standard.
+For more information on JSON schema, see https://json-schema.org/specification.html.

-Note: request, response and commmand schemas are provided in /ext/schema
+Note: schemas for container objects that send requests, responses and commmands are provided in /ext/schema.